The Apprentice (British TV series) series 2: Series overview

-This series is the first in the show's history to feature the iconic sequence involving the winner departing in Sugar's personal Rolls-Royce, giving a brief interview on their success, a sequence that was created to purely emphasise their victory on the programme as the overall winner.
-Of those who took part, Michelle Dewberry would become the eventual winner of this series, and go on to briefly take up a post under Sugar following its conclusion, leaving in September 2006 following a series of personal problems.
-Throughout its filming, prior to it being edited and prepared for broadcast, Sugar voiced issues to the production staff with the programme's format at the time – due to the number of candidates taking part against the number of episodes for the series, he was not allowed to fire more than one candidate in any task prior to the Interviews stage, despite the fact that two of the tasks featured outcomes where he felt more than one candidate deserved to be fired by him.
-Staff eventually reviewed the format after the production and broadcast of the second series, which led to eventual changes when work began on the third series.
+This series is the first in the show's history to feature the iconic sequence involving the winner departing in Sugar's personal Rolls-Royce, giving a brief interview on their success.
+Of those who took part, Michelle Dewberry would become the eventual winner of this series, and go on to briefly claim her prize of a coveted job at one of Sir Alan's companies; However, she left in September 2006 following a series of personal problems.
+Throughout its filming, Sugar voiced issues to the production staff about the programme's format: considering the number of candidates taking part and the number of episodes in the series, he was not allowed to fire more than one candidate in any task prior to the Interviews stage, despite the fact that two of the tasks featured outcomes where he felt more than one candidate deserved to be fired.
+Production staff eventually reviewed the format, which led to eventual changes when work began on the third series.

 This is the only series of the programme in which every candidate had at least one opportunity to Project Manage a task.
-This occurred again on the first series of Junior Apprentice in 2010, but has never happened again on the main adult programme.
+This occurred again on the first series of Junior Apprentice in 2010, but has never happened again on the main programme.